Features of the Modern Agreement For Rewards and Equity (MARE): Phantom Stock

 • Percentage (of fair market value)

-• Stock units
+• MARE Stock units

 How do you decide on a pool percentage?
 There are no specific rules (other than making sure you don’t accidentally give away a majority of your company).
 However, you might want to start by asking yourself: what percentage of the future sale of my company would I consider giving to my employees?